szoio/szoio.github.io/_posts/2016-12-18-free-monad-event-sourcing-interpreters.md

 date: 2016-12-18
 ---

 This post follows from the post on [Free Monads and Event Sourcing Architecture]({% post_url 2016-12-08-free-monads-and-event-sourcing %}).
-Here we develop a fully generic event sourcing interpreter framework for capturing events from any free algegbra that has correct effect processing semantics.
+Here we develop a generic free monad based event sourcing framework that can capture events from any free algegbra and has correct effect processing semantics.
 We describe a concrete example instance that uses the [doobie](https://github.com/tpolecat/doobie) library to persist the events to a SQL database.
 Our implementation is typesafe and performant.

 Even though our [implementation so far]({% post_url 2016-12-08-free-monads-and-event-sourcing %}) is vague, it is clearly evident that the approach taken is flawed.
 We summarise in the section following, restricting to the command side of the equation, and explain the shortcomings.